Do you want to help authors improve their novels? And earn money by doing so professionally?

 - Course summary and next steps

-Assignment: Identify the thematic questions of two novels.
+Assignment: Identify the thematic questions of one of your favourite novels.
 How important was the theme?
 In which ways did the author explore the main themes?

 “Sophie is a witty and reassuringly clued-up guide to the intricacies of fiction editing, and has made learning some intimidatingly tricky concepts both illuminating and fun.
 The course was well-designed, concise, and comprehensive.
 It has fundamentally changed the way I think about stories, and is well worth your time.”